wp-plugins/feedburner-alternative-and-rss-redirect/readme.txt

 - Step 1: Download, install & activate it
 - Step 2: Click on "Apply redirect" for all feeds you want to redirect (most likely your main feed, as well as some comments & author feeds you may have)
+- Step 3: Connect it to a s-feeds.com account to get access to your subscribers, see statistics etc. (see screenshots)

 Once the redirect is active, your RSS-url will redirect to your new feed page where users can subscribe to your feed.